 A Color History in Condensed Form

-The most important thing to understand is that, while most movies were filmed on black-and-white film initially, it was always feasible to modify that celluloid to generate color; the color film has been available nearly as long as moving images.
+The most important thing to understand is that, while most movies were filmed on black-and-white film initially, it was always feasible to modify that celluloid to generate color; the color film has been available for nearly as long as moving images.
 Photographers retouched their black-and-white portraiture and sceneries in the nineteenth century to make them appear more realistic.
 (Though the result could be somewhat strange.)
-So, not long after the invention of cinema, filmmakers began retouching their film stock.
+So, not long after the invention of the cinema, filmmakers began retouching their film stock.